metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - That each individual signature is valid with respect to the corresponding partial public key.
 - That the aggregate of all signatures is valid with respect to the threshold public key.

-If any verification fails, the coordinator MUST mark the process as unsuccessful and notify participants.
-As before, it MAY attempt to attribute fault and take or propose appropriate action.
+If any verification fails, the coordinator MUST mark the entire DKG ceremony as unsuccessful and notify participants.
+It also MAY attempt to attribute fault and triger punishment.

 #### Successful completion

-If all validations pass, the coordinator MUST mark the key generation as successful and inform all participants accordingly.
+If all validations pass, the coordinator MUST mark the key generation as successful and the DKG ceremony as finished, and inform all participants accordingly.

 _Note_: The verified partial and threshold public keys, as well as the aggregated signature, MAY serve additional purposes.
 For example, the aggregated signature can fulfill Ethereum's validator requirement for a signed deposit message.

 #### Unsuccessful completion

-If one or more validations fail, the coordinator MUST declare the key generation as unsuccessful and inform all participants accordingly.
+If one or more validations fail, the coordinator MUST declare the key generation as unsuccessful, abort the DKG ceremony and inform all participants accordingly.

 ### Participant completion of key generation